 While the WHO offers valuable insights into promoting overall health and well-being, they are less specific about the impacts of digital media and technology.
 On the other hand, the American Academy of Paediatrics (AAP) guidelines are specifically tailored to address the effects of modern technology on children.
 They provide detailed recommendations on screen time, social media, and digital media use, making them highly relevant for research focused on these areas.
 The AAP also offers practical guidance for parents on managing their children’s media consumption.

 However, the AAP guidelines are more detailed and directly applicable to the study of technology use, offering insights that are particularly useful for understanding its effects on child development and for guiding parental practices.
 The WHO guidelines, while globally applicable, provide a broader perspective that is less focused on the nuances of digital media.
 As well, the target audiences of these guidelines are policymakers, people working in health-related sectors and caregivers.
-Therefore, as this study focused on parental awareness of technology use and its effects on children, the AAP guidelines were chosen for their specificity, practical application, and relevance to contemporary challenges in digital media use.
+The aim of this study was to explore the status of Bangladeshi children’s smartphone use and Bangladeshi parents' awareness of young children’s smartphone use in terms of AAP guidelines and therefore the AAP guidelines were chosen for their specificity, practical application, and relevance to contemporary challenges in digital media use.

 1.1 American Academy of Paediatrics (AAP) Guidelines